The Centre for Integrative Biology of Toulouse

-The Centre for Integrative Biology of Toulouse launches its annual international call for the recruitment of outstanding group leaders.
+The Centre for Integrative Biology of Toulouse launches its annual call for the recruitment of new group leaders.

-Founded in 2016, the Centre for Integrative Biology of Toulouse (CBI) is an institute regrouping five research centers in the Biological Sciences, at the University of Toulouse and the French National Centre for Scientific Research (CNRS).
-It is located in Toulouse, southwest France, on the main Campus of the Université Toulouse III-Paul Sabatier, which offers a multidisciplinary education in the fields of science, health, engineering, and technology, developing one of the most important scientific research clusters in France.
-In 2019, the CBI will benefit from a brand new building, in line with its expansion policy.
+The Centre for Integrative Biology of Toulouse (CBI) regroups five research departments in the Biological Sciences at the University of Toulouse and the French National Centre for Scientific Research (CNRS).
+It is located in Toulouse, southwest France, on the main Campus of the Université Toulouse III-Paul Sabatier, which offers a multidisciplinary education in the fields of science, health, engineering, and technology, representing one of the most important scientific research clusters in France.
+In 2020, CBI benefits from a new building on the campus, in line with its expansion policy.

 Successful candidates will be provided with office and lab space for 8-10 people.
 They will benefit from a collaborative scientific environment, with access to in-house state-of-the art technological facilities, including photonic and electron microscopy, a computer cluster for large data analysis and simulation, and animal facilities housing bees, Drosophila, zebrafish, Xenopus and mice.
 Deep sequencing and proteomics facilities can be accessed in nearby institutes.

-Outstanding candidates, of any nationality at early-career stage, are expected to develop competitive, independent research and meet the required criteria for successful application to national and international funding (ATIP Avenir, FRM, ANR “Jeunes Chercheurs-euses”, ERC-StG or CoG, or equivalent installation grant), and to a position in a French research institution (University of Toulouse, CNRS or INSERM).
+Outstanding early-career candidates, of any nationality, are expected to develop competitive, independent research and meet the required criteria for successful application to national and international funding (ATIP Avenir, FRM, ANR JCJC, ERC-StG or CoG, or equivalent installation grant), and to a position in a French research institution (University of Toulouse, CNRS or INSERM).
 Senior researchers holding a permanent position from these institutions are also welcome to apply.